infosecn1nja/Red-Teaming-Toolkit/README.md

 * **PingCastle** is a free, Windows-based utility to audit the risk level of your AD infrastructure and check for vulnerable practices. https://www.pingcastle.com/download
 * **RiskySPNs** is a collection of PowerShell scripts focused on detecting and abusing accounts associated with SPNs (Service Principal Name). https://github.com/cyberark/RiskySPN
 * **Mystique** is a PowerShell tool to play with Kerberos S4U extensions, this module can assist blue teams to identify risky Kerberos delegation configurations as well as red teams to impersonate arbitrary users by leveraging KCD with Protocol Transition. https://github.com/machosec/Mystique
+* **kekeo** is a little toolbox I have started to manipulate Microsoft Kerberos in C (and for fun). https://github.com/gentilkiwi/kekeo

 ### Local Escalation
 * **UACMe** is an open source assessment tool that contains many methods for bypassing Windows User Account Control on multiple versions of the operating system. https://github.com/hfiref0x/UACME